mitchellvanw/laravel-doctrine/README.md

 At the moment Doctrine\ORM version 2.5 is still in beta.
 As a result the composer install may require you to change the `minimum-stability` in your `composer.json` to `dev`.

+If you don't want to affect the stability of the rest of the packages, you can add the following property in your `composer.json`:

+"prefer-stable": true

 ## Installation

 Begin by installing the package through Composer.
 Edit your project's `composer.json` to require `mitchellvanw/laravel-doctrine`.